ashrafulhaqove/ashrafulhaqove/README.md

 ## 🌱 I’m currently learning
+* Artificial Intelligence, to be specific Machine Learning - Deep Learning for real world applications etc
+* Data Science - Information Extraction, Data Cleaning, Data Interpretation, Corporate use of Data etc
+* Flutter - an open-source UI software development kit created by Google.
+It is used to develop applications for Android, iOS, Linux, Mac, Windows, Google Fuchsia, and the web from a single codebase.

 <!--
 **ashrafulhaqove/ashrafulhaqove** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.